-The onigiri can be a simple rice ball flavored with spices, or it can be filled (and it usually is) with a variety of ingredients from vegetables, to meat, fish, seafood, and more.
+The onigiri can be a simple rice ball flavored with spices, or it can be filled (and it usually is) with various ingredients, from vegetables, to meat, fish, seafood, and more.
 It’s sometimes wrapped in a sheet of flavored or unflavored nori (seaweed), depending on the region and one’s preference.

-Many people visiting Japan eat mainly onigiri while sightseeing given its very cheap price (usually around 100 yen) and its availability and simplicity.
+Many people visiting Japan eat mainly onigiri while sightseeing, given its cheap price (usually around 100 yen) and its availability and simplicity.

-Most people know ramen, especially for its world-famous instant variety, but when in Japan, you’ll be surprised by its amazing taste (definitely not even comparable to its cup counterpart) and the huge amount of different choices.
+Most people know ramen, especially for its world-famous instant variety, but in Japan, you’ll be surprised by its fantastic taste (definitely not even comparable to its cup counterpart) and the many different choices.

-The broth can be based on chicken, pork, beef, fish, vegetables, and flavored with soy sauce, miso, dashi, and many other seasonings.
-Usually, scallion, seaweed, tofu, and bamboo shoots are added, but it’s impossible to list all the different combinations in which this dish can be served.
+The broth can be based on chicken, pork, beef, fish, and vegetables, and flavored with soy sauce, miso, dashi, and many other seasonings.
+Usually, scallion, seaweed, tofu, and bamboo shoots are added, but it’s impossible to list all the combinations this dish can offer.

 Not only each region, but even each restaurant can have a different recipe, sometimes creating very original and tasty meals.

-The noodles are specifically made for ramen and have a very distinctive texture, being soft but with a bit of a bite.
+The noodles are specifically made for ramen and have a distinctive texture, soft but with a bit of a bite.

 The most common soup stocks are miso, salt, soy sauce, and curry.

 Ramen is probably the most popular shime (the last meal at the end of a day or night out).
-It’s considered to be fast food, and, while some kinds can be served cold, it’s usually hot, and a godsend on cold days.
+It’s considered fast food, and while some kinds can be served cold, it’s usually hot, and a godsend on cold days.

 Robatayaki (or robata) is a unique Japanese cuisine in which food is grilled on an irori style fireplace (wide, flat, open fireplace) over charcoal.
 This particular dish is usually found only in specialized restaurants, so you may have to look/ask specifically for it.